-When purchasing a barbeque grill, you may not pay careful attention to the barbeque grill grates, but it is important to learn the differences because grill grates aren’t all the same.
-Quality barbeque grill grates can influence the usefulness and convenience of your barbeque.
+Barbecue Grill Grates – When purchasing a barbecue grill, you may not pay careful attention to the barbecue grill grates, but it is important to learn the differences because grill grates aren’t all the same.

-Each material has different pros and cons, so it is essential to learn about barbeque grate surfaces before you make your purchase.
+Each material has different pros and cons, so it is essential to learn about barbecue grate surfaces before you make your purchase.

 Grill Grates and Cooking